 Xmonad- A Tiling Window Manager

 Obviously, you can go with the Desktop Environment that suits your style or you can switch to something different which will give you a completely fresh feel and look.
-We are talking about an entity called as ’tiling window manager’ and as the name suggests it arranges the windows in some specific layout.
+We are talking about an entity called ’tiling window manager’ and as the name suggests it arranges the windows in some specific layout.
 Wait!, if the desktop environment contains its own window manager, why to use a new one?
 The answer is Simplicity.
 Most of the DEs come with a lot of other junk and bugs that are not desirable for a smooth experience whereas an independent window manager is completely bug-free without extra whistles and bells.

 We used most of the window managers that are available for Linux and Xmoand is the champion among them.
 To prove the worth of Xmonad, we installed it on a Rasbian OS (to know more about Rasbian and Raspberry Pi Click Here).
-We have also tested its performance for restricted resource environment to analyze it properly.
+We have also tested its performance for a restricted resource environment to analyze it properly.
 Other than Rasbian you can install Xmonad officially on following Linux Distributions

 – Debian (etch)